envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-Backend allows the user to configure the behavior of the connection between the Envoy Proxy listener and the backend service.
+Backend allows the user to configure the endpoints of a backend and the behavior of the connection from Envoy Proxy to the backend.

 _Appears in:_
 - [BackendList](#backendlist)